Five keys to fostering healthy creative relationships

 Five keys to fostering healthy creative relationships.

 - Feedback is a two-way conversation between mature adults.
 Be open and honest with people.
 Try not to judge or singled them out.
 When we judge, we place conditions on relationships.
 I will only support you if you do x, y, and z.
 Judging is exactly what we do every time we complain, talk down to, or talk about someone behind their back.
 It takes 12 positive interactions to overcome the effects of one negative interaction.
-Spend more time thanking and praising people, and less time tear down their self-esteem.
-All change begins with you changing you attitude towards them.
+Spend more time thanking and praising people and less time tearing down their self-esteem.
+All change begins with you changing your attitude towards them.
 Next time you want to tear a person down, honestly ask yourself, what am I missing here?
 How can I help make this situation better?
 Accept responsibility for how you behave.
 Choose to unconditionally accept people for who they are.
-People who feel accepted for who they are will feel safe in sharing their ideas and contributing to yours.
+People who feel accepted for who they are will feel safe sharing their ideas and contributing to yours.
 They will choose to seek and explore with you.

 - Flow is when time no longer matters.
 We are lost in the process of creation.
 We explore without succumbing to the pressure of our resistance.
 Passion and curiosity lead us to where we need to go.
 We follow without hesitation.
 We gladly jump into the river and let the current take us away.
 Flow invites more flow.
 Let go.
 Find your flow.